-New South Wales is Australia’s most visited state and its most varied — a state that contains Sydney Harbour (the most beautiful urban harbour in the world, framed by the Opera House and the Harbour Bridge in an iconic pairing that has become synonymous with Australia itself), the Blue Mountains’ dramatic sandstone escarpments and eucalyptus-filled valleys two hours from the city, the pristine beaches of Byron Bay at the state’s northern end where the eastern Australian mainland juts furthest into the Pacific, and the wine regions of the Hunter Valley, Orange, and Mudgee that have established New South Wales as one of the world’s premier cool-climate wine destinations.
-Sydney, the state capital and Australia’s largest city (5.2 million), is the dominant city in the southern hemisphere for finance, arts, and tourism — a genuinely world-class city in a setting of extraordinary natural beauty.
-Beyond Sydney, New South Wales contains more national parks, World Heritage Sites, and protected wilderness than any state in Australia, from the subtropical rainforests of the Border Ranges on the Queensland boundary to the alpine snowfields of the Snowy Mountains near Victoria.
+New South Wales is Australia’s most visited state and its most varied.
+Within its borders sit Sydney Harbour — arguably the world’s loveliest urban waterway, framed by the Opera House and the Harbour Bridge in a pairing that has come to stand for Australia itself — the Blue Mountains’ sandstone escarpments and eucalyptus-filled valleys two hours from the city, the beaches of Byron Bay at the state’s northern tip where the eastern mainland juts furthest into the Pacific, and the wine country of the Hunter Valley, Orange, and Mudgee that has made New South Wales one of the country’s premier cool-climate wine destinations.
+Sydney, the state capital and Australia’s largest city (5.6 million), leads the southern hemisphere in finance, the arts, and tourism — a world-class city set against extraordinary natural beauty.
+Beyond it, the state holds more national parks, World Heritage Sites, and protected wilderness than any other in Australia, from the subtropical rainforests of the Border Ranges on the Queensland boundary to the alpine snowfields of the Snowy Mountains near Victoria.

 Sydney: The Harbour City

-Sydney Harbour (officially Port Jackson) is the defining feature of Australia’s largest city — a drowned river valley extending 19 kilometres inland from the Heads, with 317 kilometres of shoreline encompassing beaches, coves, headlands, and islands that make the harbour an outdoor recreation landscape as much as a commercial waterway.
-The Sydney Opera House (Jørn Utzon’s World Heritage-listed masterpiece, one of the 20th century’s greatest buildings) and the Sydney Harbour Bridge (the world’s largest steel arch bridge, the “Coathanger” to locals) frame the view from Circular Quay that has become the most reproduced urban image in the Southern Hemisphere.
+Sydney Harbour (officially Port Jackson) is the defining feature of Australia’s largest city — a drowned river valley running 19 kilometres inland from the Heads, with 317 kilometres of shoreline taking in beaches, coves, headlands, and islands that make the harbour an outdoor recreation landscape as much as a commercial waterway.
+The Sydney Opera House — Jørn Utzon’s World Heritage-listed masterpiece, completed in 1973 and inscribed by UNESCO in 2007 — and the Sydney Harbour Bridge, the world’s widest long-span steel arch bridge and the “Coathanger” to locals, together frame the view from Circular Quay that has become the most reproduced urban image in the southern hemisphere.

 Sydney Must-Experiences